LeeCampbell/RxJS/doc/gettingstarted/what.md

 `Switch` allows you to consume an observable sequence of observable sequences, also referred to as nested sequences.

 Pairing operators will ensure that values from two sequences are returned together as pairs.
-`Zip` will return the first values from each sequence as a pair, then the second sequence as a pair and so on.
+`Zip` will return the first values from each sequence as a pair, then the second values from each sequence as a pair and so on.
 `CombineLatest` will return the most recent values from each sequence as a pair.
 This allows for sequence to produce values at different rates.

 ### Query

+There are query operators that will allow you to filter and group results.
+The `where` clause allows you to filter out values with a provided predicate.
+The `skip` and `take` operators allow you to ignore initial or trailing values of a sequence.
+You can also group data (using `groupBy`) or get distinct values (using `distinct` and `distinctUntil`).

 ### Concurrency
-_TODO_

-Serialization

-Timers
+While an an asynchronous API like RxJs can work without concurrency, it is a useful concern to control.
+As JavaScript implementations can adopt concurrent or multi-threaded environments, RxJs caters for this by providing Schedulers.
+Schedulers enable you to queue a function to be performed on a known context.
+This allows units of work to either be queued for execution asynchronously on the current thread.
+In a multi threaded environment, work can be queued to be run concurrently on another thread of execution.

+In some platforms, the introduction of concurrency can create a non-deterministic program.
+RxJs avoids this by ensuring that its scheduler implementations are serialized.
+This means that all of your work allocated to a scheudler will be processed in a serialised fashion.
+This proves to be a safe way to construct programs and aids in the ability to rationalise and debug software.

+RxJs provides implementations to execute work based at a given time or at a given period.
+This provides an excellent way to buffer values, determine timeouts or instantiate work at a given at a point in the future.

 ### Testing
 With the introduction of concurrency operators, testability could be compromised.
 Rx addresses this by allowing the substitution of `Scheduler` instances with `TestSchedulers` that all you to emulate the concurrent nature of your code with *virtual time* while your tests remain single threaded and deterministic.

 ### Cancellation
+Cancellation is baked into to Rx.
+Subscriptions to any observable sequence can be disposed (un-subscribed) which will avoid any future callbacks.
+Additionally the cancellation will be issued to the observable sequence so that it may stop any IO or CPU bound work it was performing.

+### Custom operators

 ## Types